clockify/browser-extension/README.md

 When the extension recognizes that you're on that url, it will load the necessary script.

 The extension can pick up (and create): description, project, task, and tag.

 If you need an example, you can see how [Asana](/src/integrations/asana.js) or [Gitlab](/src/integrations/gitlab.js) are implemented.

-Use `createButton()` so both the icon and "Start timer" is displayed.
-If there's not enough space, you can use `createSmallButton` (so only the icon is displayed).
+For example, Asana implements both normal and small button, and Gitlab implements picking up projects, tasks, and tags.

 Before sending us a pull request, make sure you test it in both Chrome and Firefox.